KingIdee/guest-writer/articles/2019-03-04-building-graphql-apis-with-kotlin-and-springboot.markdown

 }
 ```

-These dependencies will give GraphQL functionalities to your app.
+These dependencies will add GraphQL functionalities to your app.
 After adding them, import changes so that gradle will download these dependencies to your project.

-After that, open the `application.properties` file located in the `kotlingraphql/src/main/resources/` directory and add this:
+After that, open the `application.properties` file located in the `kotlingraphql/src/main/resources/` directory and add these properties:

 ```
 server.port=9000